phparkitect/arkitect/README.md

  - don't have dependency outside a namespace
  - reside in a namespace
  - not reside in a namespace
+ - is final
+ - is not final
+ - is abstract
+ - is not abstract
+ - doc block contains a string

 You can also define components and ensure that a component:
 - should not depend on any component